 How to Connect GPT to Your Chatbot

-With SendPulse, you can connect GPT-3 to your chatbot to provide your users with even more proficient automated replies and help them solve additional tasks.
+With SendPulse, you can connect the GPT model from OpenAI to your chatbot to provide your users with even more proficient automated replies and help them solve additional tasks.

 Let’s learn how to create an OpenAI account and connect it to your chatbot and find out what AI models you can use and how to train your bot to solve your business tasks.

-GPT-3 (Generative Pre-trained Transformer) is a third-generation AI model developed by the OpenAI company.
+GPT (Generative Pre-trained Transformer) is an AI model developed by the OpenAI company.
 It is a large-scale neural network you can use to generate text and code.